About This Blog

 - The genres that I DON’T really like

-Non Fiction, memoirs, autobiography etc. I’m generally gravitated toward fiction.
+Non Fiction, memoirs, autobiography etc. I generally gravitate toward fiction.
 For that same reason, I’m not really into TED Talks although a lot of people recommend that I should give it a try.

 Basically, I would get my hands on ANYTHING that I find interesting.

-Plus, I can quite easily influenced by other readers’ recommendations or BookTubers’ videos.
+Plus, I can be quite easily influenced by other readers’ recommendations or BookTubers’ videos.